Information

 What is the probability of the species reproducing naturally in captivity without manipulation of these circumstances?

 It is low for minimal farming conditions, as the species is manipulated (eyestalk ablation) and may be taken from the wild.
 It is high for high-standard farming conditions, as natural breeding with farm-reared individuals is possible and verified for the farming context.
-Our conclusion is based on a high amount of evidence.5 Aggregation
+Our conclusion is based on a high amount of evidence.

 Species differ in the way they co-exist with conspecifics or other species from being solitary to aggregating unstructured, casually roaming in shoals or closely coordinating in schools of varying densities.